 Area: 1,628 square km.
-Located in the Lesser Antilles of the Caribbean, Guadeloupe is an overseas region of France between Antigua and Barbuda and Dominica which borders the Caribbean Sea and North Atlantic Ocean.
+Located in the Lesser Antilles of the Caribbean, Guadeloupe is an overseas region of France between Antigua and Barbuda and Dominica that borders the Caribbean Sea and North Atlantic Ocean.
 In addition to the main island of Guadeloupe, Marie-Galante, La Desirade, and Les Saintes are also part of the Guadeloupe Region.
 Guadeloupe Island consists of two islands connected by a narrow isthmus.
-Rugged mountainous terrain occupies the western half (Basse-Terre) whereas low-laying terrain occupies the eastern half (Grande-Terre).
+Rugged mountainous terrain occupies the western half (Basse-Terre), whereas low-laying terrain occupies the eastern half (Grande-Terre).
 Plains and hilly terrain cover the remaining small islands.
 Subtropical conditions occur year round with a rainy season from June to October.
 Hurricanes, flooding, and volcanoes are natural hazards.
 Environmental issues include deforestation and pollution.
 Guadeloupe is divided into two administrative arrondissements.

-Population: 405,500 (January 2008)
+Population: 394,110 (January 2016)

-Annual Growth Rate: 0.88% (2006)
+Annual Growth Rate: -0.18% (2016)